Improved penalty algorithm for Mixed Integer PDE Constrained Optimization Problems: Introduction

 Optimal control problems that are governed by a partial differential equation (PDE) as well as integer constraints on the control and possible additional constraints are commonly referred to as mixed integer PDE-constrained optimization (MIPDECO) problems.
 They pose several challenges as they combine two fields that have been surprisingly distinct from each other in the past: integer programming and PDEs.
 While integer optimization problems have an inherent combinatorial complexity that has to be dealt with, PDE-constrained optimization problems have to deal with possibly large-scale linear systems resulting from the discretization of the PDE, see, e.g., \cite{troltzsch2010optimal}.

-Albeit these challenges, MIPDECO problems are gaining an increased attention as they naturally arise in many real world applications such as gas networks \cite{hahn2017mixed,Schewe_Martin_2015}, the placement of tidal and wind turbines \cite{FUNKE2014658,Zhang2014,wesselhoeft2017mixed} or power networks \cite{Goettlich2019}.
+In spite of these challenges, MIPDECO problems are gaining increased attention as they naturally arise in many real world applications such as gas networks \cite{hahn2017mixed,Schewe_Martin_2015}, the placement of tidal and wind turbines \cite{FUNKE2014658,Zhang2014,wesselhoeft2017mixed} or power networks \cite{Goettlich2019}.
 From the theoretical point of view, there have been recent advances in the field including a Sum-up-Rounding strategy \cite{manns2018multi, LeyfferSUR}, a derivative-free approach \cite{larson2019method}, and new sophisticated rounding techniques \cite{LeyfferINV}.

-A classical solution approach for a MIPDECO problem is to \emph{first-discretize-then-optimize} where the PDE and the control are discretized such that the continuous MIPDECO problem is then approximated by a finite-dimensional (and possibly large-scale) mixed-integer nonlinear programming problem (MINLP).
+A classical solution approach for a MIPDECO problem is to \textit{first-discretize-then-optimize}, where the PDE and the control are discretized such that the continuous MIPDECO problem is then approximated by a finite-dimensional (and possibly large-scale) mixed-integer nonlinear programming problem (MINLP).
 Standard techniques, see, e.g., \cite{BnB_Masterpaper} for an excellent overview, such as \BnB can then be used to solve the MINLP.
-Unfortunately, depending on the size of the finite dimensional approximation, these techniques may struggle.
-On the one hand, the discretization of the control might (especially for problems with a time-dependent control) result in a large amount of integer variables and thus an immense combinatorial complexity of the MINLP.
+Unfortunately, depending on the size of the finite-dimensional approximation, these techniques may struggle.
+On the one hand, the discretization of the control might result in a large amount of integer variables and thus an immense combinatorial complexity of the MINLP.
 On the other hand, the discretization of the PDE results in large-scale linear systems occurring whenever an NLP-relaxation of the MINLP has to be solved.

 The contribution of this article to the field is to provide an alternative approach for MIPDECO problems via an equivalent penalty formulation of the original problem.
-While penalty reformulations have been studied in the context of integer programming, see, e.g., \cite{de2012continuous,giannessi1976connections,Lucidi_2010,Rinaldi_2009,zhu2003penalty}, and penalty approaches have been developed, see, e.g., \cite{Costa_2016,Lucidi_2011,Murray_2008}, there have been (to the knowledge of the authors) no contributions that explicitly deal with MIPDECO problems.
+While penalty reformulations have been studied in the context of integer programming, see, e.g., \cite{giannessi1976connections,Lucidi_2010,Rinaldi_2009,zhu2003penalty}, and penalty approaches have been developed, see, e.g., \cite{Costa_2016,Lucidi_2011,Murray_2008}, there have been (to the knowledge of the authors) no contributions that explicitly deal with MIPDECO problems.